|Title:||The Kensington Building, Kensington, London,UK|

 |Photography:||Drone images courtesy of Syfly and AshbyCapital.
 Additional images by Brenna Duncan and Gillespies|

-Positioned in a prominent location on the corner of Kensington High Street and Wrights Lane, adjacent to High Street Kensington London Underground station, the Kensington Building by architects Pilbrow and Partners reimagines the former 1970s building into a flagship mixed-use development comprising flexible office space, ground floor retail spaces set within a new arcade and 12,329 sq ft of accessible outdoor terraces designed by Gillespies.
+The Kensington Building, designed by architects Pilbrow and Partners, is located on the corner of Kensington High Street and Wrights Lane, right next to the High Street Kensington London Underground station.
+The building has been transformed from its original 1970s design into a flagship mixed-use development featuring flexible office space, ground floor retail spaces within a new arcade, and 12,329 sq ft of easily accessible outdoor terraces, which have been designed by Gillespies.

-The proposals for client AshbyCapital also include enhancements to the public realm along Kensington High Street and Wrights Lane, improving permeability and connectivity to Kensington High Street Underground station while anchoring the development within its high-profile setting.
-The public realm improvements include new high-quality paving, raised linear planters and the planting of a single mature Quercus palustris tree that will provide a focal point of interest for visitors entering at the primary entrance to the arcade.
+The proposals for client AshbyCapital aim to improve the public area along Kensington High Street and Wrights Lane.
+This will enhance the connectivity and accessibility to the Kensington High Street Underground station while also anchoring the development in its high-profile setting.
+The public realm improvements by Gillespies include high-quality paving, raised linear planters, and the planting of a mature Quercus palustris tree.
+This tree will serve as a focal point for visitors entering the arcade through the primary entrance.

-The focus of the scheme is a series of roof gardens on the third, fourth and fifth floors.
-The terraces offer green, calming spaces for the building’s occupants, extending the internal floorplates to cater for outdoor meetings and gatherings, as well as providing opportunities for access to fresh air, sunlight and planting, which is proven to improve well-being, creativity and productivity.
+The scheme's centrepiece is a series of stunning roof gardens on the third, fourth, and fifth floors.
+These beautiful terraces offer a peaceful retreat for the building's occupants, extending the internal floorplans to cater for outdoor meetings and gatherings.
+By providing access to fresh air, sunlight, and planting, the gardens create an environment that fosters well-being, creativity, and productivity.

-The planters have been carefully positioned to create zones for varying activities, from smaller, intimate spaces for meetings to a larger paved area with wrap-around seating on the fifth floor for gatherings and entertaining.
-The terraces are characterised and unified by a distinctive planting design language that is echoed across all three terraces, yet with subtle variations.
-Bold, sweeping lines of clipped hedges and raised planters filled with informal grasses soften the architecture, providing seasonal interest while establishing a strong relationship with the architecture.
-The planting complements the restrained hard material palette with a rich pattern of textures and shades of green for visual interest.
+The terraces are thoughtfully arranged to create zones for various activities, from smaller, intimate spaces for meetings to a larger paved area with wrap-around seating on the fifth floor for gatherings and entertaining.
+Bold, sweeping lines of clipped hedges and raised planters filled with informal grasses, soften the architecture and provide seasonal interest.
+The planting design unifies all three terraces, complementing the hard material palette.

-"For The Kensington Building we introduced the principles of Biophilia to create the best working environment quality we could.
+"For the Kensington Building we introduced the principle of biophilia to create the best working environment quality we could.
 Biophilia is a shared connection we have with nature and natural processes and explains why we enjoy interactions with plants in the urban realm.
 For this project we created spaces throughout the building with excellent visual and physical connections with nature to help stimulate those working within the building, with the added benefits of limiting work induced stress, stimulating social interaction, enhancing creativity and improving well-being as well as greatly uplifting the local biodiversity of the area."